Ingrid-0906/Ingrid-0906/README.md

 I'm Ingrid Cadu and I recently graduated from Data Science University in Brazil 👩‍💻 by now I am working in Virtual Internships ✌️ and getting read for interview.
 <br>
-- 💪 I’m currently working on Forage.Com
+- 💪 I’m currently working on Start-Up
 - 👩‍🎓 I’m currently pursing a MBA in Machine Learning at Washington University
 - 🧙‍♀️ Ask me about anything related to Data Analysis, Statistic&Probability and Machine Learning
 - 🐒 Fun fact: I am a nerd crazy for 'Planet of Alpes' LOL!